 The Amityville Horror is generally acknowledged to be a hoax these days, but you have to admire the way the Lutz family, who perpetrated it, have stuck to their guns for all these years.
 With Amityville: The Final Chapter they really kick it up a notch, dishing out movie-ready claptrap with one hand, while claiming that It's All True with the other.
 Reportedly never happy with their share of the proceeds from the movie and the original book, they could still market their name, and market it they did, desperately hoping to pad their bank accounts with sequel after sequel.
 This 1985 book purports to be the true story of what happened after they fled the house at 112 Ocean Avenue, and it's full of scenes that feel designed to tempt the special effects departments of film studios who might write them another fat check.

 Many people found the original Amityville story of goo flowing down walls, mysterious voices shouting “Get out!” at priests, and demonic possession hard to swallow.
-That stuff pales in comparison with the devil pigs riding on the wings of 747’s, the attacks by fire bats, the packs of feral Australian dogs, and the evil forces forcing people to rent cars they don’t even want on offer in Books 2 and 3.
-Book 2 was plenty ridiculous with its archangels working as beach lifeguards to rescue drowning Lutz children, but in Book 3 the Amityville story goes from a simple meal of possessed homes to an all-you-can eat buffet of occult bullshit.
+That stuff pales in comparison with the devil pigs riding on the wings of 747’s, the attacks by fire bats, the packs of feral Australian dogs, and the evil forces compelling people to rent cars they don't even want in this book.
+Book 2 in the Amityville saga was plenty ridiculous with its archangels working as beach lifeguards to rescue drowning Lutz children, but in this third installment the Amityville story goes from a simple meal of possessed homes to an all-you-can eat buffet of occult bullshit.

-The book is as big of a mess as you would imagine, with characters appearing and disappearing, and scenes giving the impression that they’ve been shuffled and reshuffled like a pack of cards.
-Terri Sullivan is the Lutz’s babysitter who takes care of their children while they go on a promotional tour for several weeks.
-I just want to point out that they leave for this promotional tour after several demonic attacks, so it’s not the best moment for parenting ever.
-But don’t be too harsh, because disappearing motivations are a running theme.
-Terri Sullivan becomes a target for The Entity that is attacking the Lutz family when “That weekend, her hair dryer had tried to kill her.”
+The book is as big of a mess as you would imagine, with characters appearing and disappearing, and scenes giving the impression that they've been shuffled and reshuffled like a stoned college student dealing poker.
+Terri Sullivan is the Lutz's babysitter who takes care of their children while they go on a promotional tour for several weeks and I just want to point out that they leave for this tour after their kids have been attacked by demons more than once, so it's not the finest hour for parenting.
+But don't be too harsh, because disappearing motivations are a running theme.
+Terri Sullivan becomes a target for The Entity that is attacking the Lutz family when "That weekend, her hair dryer had tried to kill her."
 The hair dryer does not try to kill her by electrocution.
-That would be too ordinary and this is a demonic hair dryer, after all.
+That would be too ordinary and this is a demonic hair dryer.
 It tries to kill her by strangling her with its cord.
-Because that’s how Satan rolls.
-A few pages later, however, it’s like nothing has ever happened and Terri is dismissing signs of the supernatural as the product of her overactive imagination.
+Because that's how Satan rolls.
+A few pages later, it's like nothing has ever happened and Terri is dismissing signs of the supernatural as the product of her overactive imagination.

 More than once, the monstrous, disfigured form of The Entity appears and what do it and George do?
 They punch each other, strangle each other, and kick each other in the stomach.
 Basically it's a book filled with extended supernatural bar room brawls.